Thinking about starting a mobile food business? A food truck marketing plan will help drive you to success.

 Make sure you design your food truck schedule in an attractive and easy to read way as Kogi do:

 You can also publish your schedule to your social media profiles and Google My Business listing.
 We’ll go into further detail about these platforms later in this article.

 Create Social Media Profiles

 No food truck marketing strategy is complete without a strong social media presence.

-When you create your social media profiles make sure they are colourful and characterful.
+When you create your social media profiles make sure they are consistent with your brand.

-When it comes to food truck marketing, Instagram is a biggie.
+When it comes to your food truck marketing plan, Instagram is a biggie.